RAR: Retrieving And Ranking Augmented MLLMs for Visual Recognition: Methodology

 After successfully constructing memory $\M$ by using our multimodal retriever, our next step is to integrate the memory with the retrieval process and use MLLMs to rank the retrieval results and enhance the performance in few-shot/zero-shot perception tasks.

-For example, in the inference stage of the few-shot image classification task, we first use the visual encoder $\Phi_{\text{img}}$ to process the input image and obtain the corresponding image embedding $\hat{e}$.
+For example, in the inference stage of the few-shot image classification task, we first use the visual encoder $\Phi_{\text{img}}$ to process the input image $I$ and obtain the corresponding image embedding $\hat{e}$:

 The visual encoder is identical to the encoder used in our multi-modal retriever.
 The image embedding $\hat{e}$ is then navigated through the previously constructed memory index and ranked by similarity to identify the top-$k$ related images.
-Consequently, memory $\M$ yields the names of the retrieved top-$k$ categories, denoted as $\{c_1, c_2, c_3,..., c_k\}$.
-The top-k retrieved results serve as a preliminary filter, narrowing down the vast possibilities to those most likely relevant, based on historical data and the semantic closeness of stored labels to the image content.
+Consequently, memory $\M$ yields the names of the retrieved top-$k$ categories, denoted as $\{c_1, c_2, c_3,..., c_k\}$: